amirmohideen/Quest2Specs/README.md

 1. **Quest Settings:**
    - **For Quest 3S:** Go to **Settings -> General -> Power -> Display Off** -> Set it to 4 hours or a longer option so that the Quest doesn't power off during the session.
-   - **For Quest 3:** In addition to the display setting change, Quest 3 has a proximity sensor that you may have to cover with a small sticky note so that the Quest stays on.
+   - **For Quest 3:** In addition to the display setting change, cover the proximity sensor with a small sticky note so the Quest stays on once it's off your head.
+(Both headsets have this sensor, but in testing the 3S stayed awake with just the display setting.)

 2. **Start relay server:**
    - **2.1** On the Quest, open the Quest Browser and go to https://quest2specs.onrender.com.